glenninn/sequencer/README.md

 The text contained in the output should be machine-readable by FASTA-compliant applications.
 By nature the output is also human-readable (it just will have a few lines that start with ';' semicolons)

-The header of the file shows the following information:
+The header portion of the output shows the following information:

     ;****************************************************
     ;* FASTA Resequencer Application